taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 ### Agency

 As a (relatively) freshly minted parent I'm now starting to think about education, and reflecting back on my experiences I can say that I'd like to do better.
-Reading [The most precious resource is agency](https://simonsarris.substack.com/p/the-most-precious-resource-is-agency) struck a chord, mainly in that outside of the social value of school, I'm not sure how valuable it is compared to what it could be.
+Reading [The most precious resource is agency](https://simonsarris.substack.com/p/the-most-precious-resource-is-agency) struck a chord, mainly in that outside of the social value of school, I'm not sure how valuable our current system is compared to what it could be.